When:

 Title: Parachain complexes

-Abstract: Dwyer and Kan found an analogue of the Dold-Kan Theorem, which gives an equivalence between the categories of simplicial objects and chain complexes in an idempotent complete additive category.
-This extension gives equivalences between the categories of cyclic objects and mixed complexes (graded objects with two anticommuting differentials b and B such that bB+Bb=0), and more generally, between paracyclic objects and parachain complexes (where we only require that 1-bB-Bb is invertible).
-Paracyclic objects appeared in Boris's first talk, and so this theorem may be of use in investigating the noncommutative Gauss-Manin connection.
+Abstract: The Dold-Kan Theorem gives an equivalence between the categories of simplicial objects and chain complexes in an idempotent complete additive category.
+Dwyer and Kan found an extension of this theorem, giving equivalences between the categories of cyclic objects and mixed complexes (graded objects with two anticommuting differentials b and B such that bB+Bb=0), and more generally, between paracyclic objects and parachain complexes (where we only require that 1-bB-Bb is invertible).
+Paracyclic objects appeared in Boris's first talk, and this theorem may be of use in investigating the noncommutative Gauss-Manin connection.